| In the previous section, we created

 effects of pedestal and response slopes that differ from channel

+to channel.
 The applet below shows three StreamedHistPanel

 displays with the histograms at the top using uncalibrated data